chipjarred/BigMath/README.md

 ### Multiplication
 The current default algorithm for multiplication is the "school book" method, which is O(*n*^2), but has really good CPU cache characteristics.

 There is a working version of Karatsuba multiplication available for `WideUInt`.
 Karatsuba is O(*n*^log2 3) which is theoretically faster than schoolbook, but its divide and conquer approach makes it less cache-friendly.
 As a result its superior complexity advantages only appear for large numbers of digits.
 For that reason most Karatsuba implementations, including mine, have a threshold for the number of digits, below which it fails over to school book.
-After some experimentation, I've set mine to 128 digits (which is based on results on one particular 64-bit Mac, so hardly the best choice for every machine this package might run on.)
+After some experimentation, I've set mine to 8192 bits (which is based on results on one particular 64-bit Mac, so hardly the best choice for every machine this package might run on.)

 The tests I've run to determine where the cross-over in performance is indicate that it's somewhere above 16384-bit integers.
 The test results are below, and you can see that at 16384, school book's superior cache characteristics start to lose out to its *n*^2 complexity, so not only does it have a marked impact on its performance, but the difference between it and Karatsuba finally begins to close.
 I suspect that at 32768 bits, Karatsuba would start to win out, however, the increased build-times when including integers that large became intolerable, which is fine for me - I don't need integers *that* large, but I do wish I could have actually seen the cross-over.